pattichis/lineart/README.md

 * Draw parallel lines
 * Draw a house using line art
 * Generate frames using line art
-* Create a video animation using lien art
+* Create a video animation using line art

+## Acknowledgement
+Some of the material is based upon work supported by the [National Science Foundation under Grant No. 1949230](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=1949230).
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.